Hello & Welcome!

 I am a lover of the arts, a champion of women (especially as leaders in the community), an advocate for positive health and wellbeing in the industry.

-I am currently the Resident Lighting Designer at Red Stitch Actors Theatre, and the Touring Production Manager for the tour of American Song, by Joanna Murry-Smith.
+For the last 7 years I was the Resident Lighting Designer and ensemble member at Red Stitch Actors Theatre, and (before Covid hit) the Touring Production Manager for the tour of American Song, by Joanna Murry-Smith.

 I was one of the 2018/19 MTC Women in Theatre participants, and the Associate Lighting Designer for ‘Shakespeare In Love’ working with Matt Scott and Melbourne Theatre Company.